-HUD requires new construction and rehabilitation housing that will include forms of governmental assistance other than PBVs to undergo a subsidy layering review (SLR) prior to entering into an Agreement to Enter into Housing Assistance Payments Contract (AHAP).
-Subsidy layering requirements do not apply to existing housing, when PBV is the only governmental assistance, or for projects already subject to a PBV HAP contract, even if the project is recapitalized with outside sources of funding.
+HUD requires new construction and rehabilitation housing that will include forms of governmental assistance other than PBVs to undergo a subsidy layering review (SLR) prior to entering into an Agreement to Enter into the Housing Assistance Payments Contract (AHAP).
+Subsidy layering requirements do not apply to existing housing when PBV is the only governmental assistance or for projects already subject to a PBV HAP contract, even if the project is recapitalized with outside sources of funding.

-When a PHA selects a new construction or rehabilitation project, the PHA must require information regarding all HUD and/or other federal, state, or local governmental assistance to be disclosed by the project owner using Form HUD-2880.
+When a PHA selects a new construction or rehabilitation project, it must require the project owner to disclose all HUD and/or other federal, state, or local governmental assistance using Form HUD-2880.
 Appendix A of FR Notice 2/28/20 contains a list of all required documentation.